onosson/UM_Discussion_Group/README.md

 June | TBA | TBA

 Please **clone or download** this repository on the morning before our meetings, and you will have any updates which we may be discussing - I tend to make changes very late, so the morning of the meeting itself is the best time to do so!

 ---

-# Agenda: March 2

-For March 2nd we will be looking at building a website in R Markdown.
-I'm planning to show you how to use <https://pages.github.com/> where your site can be hosted for free, so it would be helpful if everyone can set up a GitHub account beforehand just to get that out of the way - just go to <http://github.com> and create an account.

-Alternatively, you can view the html version of the March 2 discussion at: https://htmlpreview.github.io/?https://github.com/onosson/UM_Discussion_Group/blob/master/2020_Mar_2_Notes.html

----